 - Use, as a starting point, a base VSL with a range from \$4.2 million to \$13.7 million and a mid-point of \$9.0 million (2013 dollars and income levels).
 This value should be updated for inflation and real income growth, to reflect the base year used in the analysis. - Adjust these values for real income growth using an income elasticity of 1.1, and conduct sensitivity analyses using elasticities of 0.0 and 1.4 if it appears that real income growth is likely to significantly affect the analytic conclusions.
-Because the VSL estimates reflect the preferences of the general U.S. population rather than solely the preferences of those in the South Coast area, we suggest that data on U.S. real income be used in these calculations.
+We suggest that data on U.S. real income be used as a starting point for these calculations.
 However, sensitivity analysis could also be conducted to test the impacts of relying instead on South Coast income data.

-44 IEc (2011) and U.S. Environmental Protection Agency (2012).
+&lt;sup>48 IEc (2011) and U.S. Environmental Protection Agency (2012).

-• Apply a cessation lag structure consistent with the SAB-recommended 20 year lag applied in the most recent EPA NAAQS regulatory impact analysis, supplemented by a sensitivity analysis using two alternative lag structures, one that assumes more accelerated risk reductions and the other that assumes more gradual reductions.
+• Apply a PM cessation lag structure consistent with the SAB-recommended 20 year lag applied in the most recent EPA PM NAAQS regulatory impact analysis, supplemented by a sensitivity analysis using two alternative lag structures, one that assumes more accelerated risk reductions and the other that assumes more gradual reductions.
 The VSL should be discounted over the lag period at the same rate as used to discount other regulatory impacts.
+No cessation lag would be included for other pollutants.

 The combined effect of these assumptions on the values used in SCAQMD's analysis is unclear.
-The recommendation for the base VSL and the income adjustment will increase the 2016 values (in real terms) in comparison to those used in 2012, but accounting for the cessation lag will have a somewhat counterbalancing impact.
+The recommendation for the base VSL and the income adjustment will increase the 2016 values (in real terms) in comparison to those used in 2012, but accounting for the PM cessation lag will have a somewhat counterbalancing impact.